integrated-inferences/CausalQueries/CONTRIBUTING.md

   If no related issue has been opened, create an issue keeping in mind the following guidelines:

   - Use an informative title
-  - Write a minimal working example that allow us to reproduce the bug you found
+  - Write a minimal working example that allows us to reproduce the bug you found
   - If the bug you're reporting crashes your R session, please mention that in the title

   ### Contributing code